ChristopherDuggan/JavaBeginnersGuide/chapter02/self-test/self-test.md

 1. Why does Java strictly specify the range and behavior of its primitive types?

+   Java requires strict interpretation of all primitive types so a piece of Java code will run absolutely consistently across all JVM environments.

 2. What is Java's character type, and how does it differ from the character type used by some other programming languages?